 Patti Jordan is an interdisciplinary artist working within the realms of visual, literary and media culture.
-Companies she has worked for include ABC TV, CNBC TV, HBO, Lifetime Television, Sat.1 Sport & News (Germany) and Fox News Channel.
+Companies she has worked for include ABC TV, CNBC TV, HBO, Lifetime Television, Sat.1 Sport & News (Germany) and Fox News.
 At Sat.
 1 and Fox News she was instrumental in the overall concept design for their respective on-air launches.
-She is currently Full-time Lecturer at LIM College in Manhattan.
+She is currently Full-time Lecturer at LIM College in New York City.

 "Working with ink, water, graphite and solvent, Patti Jordan squeegees and pushes ink across the surface of large sheets of Fabriano paper.
 While not producing delicate soulful swoops with a hand-held Chinese brush, Jordan pushes and pulls her medium, coaxing and building the black ink so that it results in bold, textured and abstractly cratered and rippled layers.
 Creatures, bones, eyes, limbs and orifices appear, collide and condense on her horizontal and vertical scroll-like pieces, constructions of the imagination, psyche and random gesture."